 The Importance of Umbilical Cord Care

-Proper umbilical cord care is essential for ensuring the health and well-being of your newborn.
-Neglecting this care can lead to infections and other complications.
+Good umbilical cord care protects your newborn’s health.
+Skipping proper care can lead to infections and other complications.
 Here’s why it matters:

 Proper umbilical cord care is vital for your newborn’s health, preventing infections and ensuring smooth healing.